tatianaacostag/DevelopersDoc_site/content/en/PayU Module Documentation/Getting started/Understanding the PayU module/Technical-configuration.md

 ## Configuring technical information
 In this section, you can configure the technical properties of each active account, such as:
 * URL settings for confirmation and response pages.
-* Enable the send emails to the buyer and to your store when a sale takes place.
+* Enable the send e-mails to the buyer and to your store when a sale takes place.
 * Enable notifications for Disputes process.
 * Select if your payments are processed in test mode or live.